Gospel for Asia: Radio and television broadcasts

-GFA produces the broadcast Radio in Asia, the Athmeeya Yathra (Spiritual Journey) radio programs and Athmeeyayathra Television's YouTube channel, which provides biblical video content.
+GFA World produces the Radio in Asia broadcast and the Athmeeya Yathra (Spiritual Journey) radio programs and the Athmeeyayathra Television's YouTube channel, which provides biblical video content.
+It also airs GFA Minute, in 18 radio stations across the US.
+GFA Minute is a daily challenge to the church for radical Christian living.

 Bible colleges

-GFA states it has 56 bible colleges in India, Nepal, Bangladesh, Myanmar and Sri Lanka with the purpose of training native missionaries with usage of their own dialects and cultures so that leaders could promote gospels.
+GFA World has 56 bible colleges in India, Nepal, Bangladesh, Myanmar and Sri Lanka with the purpose of training native missionaries with usage of their own dialects and cultures so that leaders could promote gospels.
 The program includes three years of instruction, including field instruction and experience.

 GFA World Child Sponsorships

 GFA World maintains a child sponsorship program for poor families in underserved communities, especially lower-caste families.
 The program offers education, physical and spiritual care, including healthcare training and vocational training for women.
 In its 2019 Special Report, GFA World had reported that there were 138,000 children enrolled throughout Asia in its child sponsorship program.

 Clean Water Wells

-GFA digs clean water bore wells in communities where water is scarce during parts or most of the year.
-These wells are built for long-term use near churches, bible colleges or Bridge of Hope centers, and each well is maintained by a local pastor.
+GFA World digs clean water bore wells in communities where water is scarce during parts or most of the year.
+These wells are built for long-term use near churches, bible colleges or Child Sponsorship centers, and each well is maintained by a local pastor.
 These wells provide free, clean water to individuals regardless of caste, class, social designation or religion.
 In its 2019 Special Report, GFA World reported 4,856 wells were drilled in communities needing clean water and 12,243 BioSand water filters have been provided to individuals or families who only have access to compromised water sources.